ofajs/ofa-v4-docs/docs/en/docs/get-started/box-model.md

 # Box Model

-In front-end development, we often use some properties to represent the size of an element.
+In frontend development, some properties that represent element sizes are often used.
 These properties include width, height, clientWidth, clientHeight, offsetWidth, offsetHeight, outerWidth, and outerHeight.
-Understanding their meanings and usage is very important for developing responsive and dynamic layouts.
-Let's explain them one by one and demonstrate them with an example.
+Understanding their meanings and usage is essential for developing responsive and dynamic layouts.
+Let's explain them one by one and demonstrate with an example.

-- width: represents the width of the content area of an element, excluding padding, border, and margin.
+- width: Represents the width of the content area of an element, excluding padding, borders, and margins.
-- height: represents the height of the content area of an element, excluding padding, border, and margin.
+- height: Represents the height of the content area of an element, excluding padding, borders, and margins.
-- clientWidth: represents the width of the visible content area of an element, including padding but excluding border and margin.
+- clientWidth: Represents the visible width of the content area of an element, including padding but excluding borders and margins.
-- clientHeight: represents the height of the visible content area of an element, including padding but excluding border and margin.
+- clientHeight: Represents the visible height of the content area of an element, including padding but excluding borders and margins.
-- offsetWidth: represents the overall width of an element, including the content area, padding, border, and margin.
+- offsetWidth: Represents the total width of an element, including content area, padding, borders, and margins.
-- offsetHeight: represents the overall height of an element, including the content area, padding, border, and margin.
+- offsetHeight: Represents the total height of an element, including content area, padding, borders, and margins.
-- outerWidth: represents the overall width of an element, including the content area, padding, border, and margin, but excluding the width of the scrollbar.
+- outerWidth: Represents the total width of an element, including content area, padding, borders, margins, but excluding the width of the scroll bar.
-- outerHeight: represents the overall height of an element, including the content area, padding, border, and margin, but excluding the height of the scrollbar.
+- outerHeight: Represents the total height of an element, including content area, padding, borders, margins, but excluding the height of the scroll bar.

 ```html
 <!DOCTYPE html>